dakujem/oliva-tree/README.md

 });
 ```

+### Building trees from linear data structures
+You can build trees from linear data structures, such as database results, using `DataTree` class and tree builders.

-### Recursive tree
+#### Recursive tree
-A trivial tree where each data-node has a pointer to its parent.
+A trivial data tree where each data-node has a pointer to its parent.

 | ID        | parent    | title|
 |:----------|:----------|:-------|